LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 **Haven King**: Well, we were first doing the meeting internally before they went public.
 But if there was like a big issue, or a big convo we wanted to have, we would have it scheduled beforehand.
 You know, say, "We'll be talking about it at this meeting."
 We still can do that, but it just hasn't been something that has come up as often.
 There is also that pause of meeting around December because of the holidays and whatnot, so even though there were some big decisions being made then, we just weren't around to talk about them.
 But we could do that again, but it just hasn't come up again.

 **Gdude**: That's a fair point.
 I'm losing track of things here.
 Well, **sciwhiz12** is asking another question, "When are we getting a new blog entry on the QuiltMC blog?"
 Well, I think **ToffeeMax** is actually working on one.
-I don’t know if he's around at the moment, I think he's busy.
+I donâ€™t know if he's around at the moment, I think he's busy.
 But this kind of ties into the Outreach Team.
 Like we are planning on building a team.
 I think it's pretty much done actually, we just need to get the RFC merged, which would handle stuff like blogposts. ~~We should still put stuff there.~~ Obviously we want the site to be rebuilt by then as well, since the current site doesn't have pagination or anything just yet.
 But once that's over, we can decide it, then we get the Outreach Team, you should start seeing more content then.

 **AlexIIL**: **Emmaffle** asks, "Would it be possible to have version-specific mod folders for loader, like Forge?"
 So I briefly touched on this during what I was saying.
 So currently there's a discussion issue about this.
 It's Quilt Loader #50.
-So basically the answer is yes, it should be possible, but I don’t know if this functionality should be enabled by default.
+So basically the answer is yes, it should be possible, but I donâ€™t know if this functionality should be enabled by default.

 **Gdude**: I can hear **AlexIIL** typing, so I'm assuming he got cut off.